how to get kids to listen without yelling

 You might use a secret code word or phrase like “I’m going to sing,” which indicates that your child should look at you immediately (or stop singing along with his favorite cartoon theme song).

-You can also experiment with hand gestures—raising both hands over your head, for example, maybe an effective way of getting your child’s attention.
+You can also experiment with hand gestures—raising both hands over your head, for example, may be an effective way of getting your child’s attention.

 Try different signals until you find one that works well for both of you, then stick with it as much as possible so your kiddo learns by repetition exactly what it means when Mommy or Daddy uses this gesture or phrase.